What Causes Upper Back Pain?

-Because the pain is related to large muscles in the shoulder area, most rehabilitation programs will include a great deal of stretching and strengthening exercises.
+Because the pain is related to large muscles in the shoulder area, most rehabilitation plans will include a great deal of stretching and strengthening exercises.

 The shoulder girdle attaches by large muscles to the scapula and the back of the thoracic rib cage.
 These large upper back muscles are prone to developing irritation (myofascial pain) that can be painful and difficult to work out.

 Myofascial pain can be caused by repetitive motions used in jobs or hobbies or by stress-related muscle tension.
 Muscle strains, sports injuries, car accidents or other injuries can all result in pain from muscular irritation.
 Often, muscular irritation and upper back pain are due to either de-conditioning (lack of strength) or overuse injuries.